Blog / Fraud trends , Promo abuse

 Why it’s so difficult to monitor voucher abuse

-Voucher abuse is hard to track because vouchers need to reach a large audience to be effective.
 The sheer number of codes merchants have to release makes it difficult to spot fraudulent activity.
-And voucher abuse happens so often that it’s difficult for businesses to accurately estimate how much it costs them in the long-run.
+And voucher abuse happens so often that it’s difficult for businesses to accurately estimate how much it costs them in the long run.

-Promo abuse carries serious consequences…
+Promo abuse carries consequences

 Promotion abuse can become costly.
 Your company could fall into the trap of giving away too much for free.
-And, since anyone with a smart device looking for a saving can easily become a promotions fraudster, the numbers can quickly add up (remember the Uber cautionary tale).
+And, since anyone with a smart device looking for a saving can easily become a promotions fraudster, the numbers can quickly add up (remember the Uber cautionary tale?).

 Promo abuse can also damage brand identity and customer loyalty.
 If a customer’s voucher is faulty, they’ll spread the word.
 Or, if your company makes it too easy to take advantage of promos, loyal customers could feel betrayed that they are getting less for following the rules.